So, what is UCAS?

 If you’ve decided university is for you, you'll soon find out there are tons of options to choose from.
 This is where UCAS comes in - it'll help you with the initial process of researching subjects, courses and universities.

-There is so much information available on the UCAS website that it can at first seem a little overwhelming.
-But, dedicate some time to familiarise yourself with their website and you'll soon discover just how much useful information there is, including:.
+There's so much information available on the UCAS website that it can seem a little overwhelming.
+But, dedicate some time to familiarise yourself with their website and you'll soon discover just how much useful information there is, including:

 UCAS also holds events throughout the year where you can speak to the universities on your 'hit list'.
 They'll be happy to talk to you about your options, different types of course. and what they can offer you.